Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 Luce had been walking for what felt like hours.
 What he had thought was a small island was much larger than he could have imagined.
 The trees were starting to blur into each other, and the sky showed no signs of changing.
 He wondered if time had frozen.
 It felt like he was in a dream.

-Luce’s only relief from insanity was talking to the blob.
+His only relief from insanity was talking to the blob.
 It had found its spot firmly on his shoulder, and silently bobbed along with each step.
 He couldn’t tell if it could understand him, or even hear him, but talking to it kept him going.

 “Hey, what are you, really?”